About Medical Co-payments in South Africa

 A Universal Gap Policy by Liberty Medical Gap cover takes care of this unpaid shortfall.

-Let’s take a look at an example to illustrate this point.
+Let’s take a look at an example to illustrate this point about medical co-payments

 Michelle is hospitalised for a routine appendix operation.